amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 In contrast, *forking* a repository creates an independent copy of the repository on your local machine, and any changes you make will not automatically be synced.
 Instead, you will have to create a pull request—a way to communicate your changes to the repository owner—and have it be reviewed and accepted in order to see your changes reflected in the original repository.

-When contributing to open-source documentation where you are not officially the owner or contributor, it is best to fork the repository.
+When contributing to open-source documentation where you are not officially the owner or contributor, it is best to fork the repository to prevent unwanted or erroneous changes from affecting the project.

 ![Clone repository in GitHub Desktop](/img/images/github-desktop.png)